 The USDA, for its part, is buying what Dow is selling.
 Its Draft Environmental Assessment (PDF) offers no critique of Dow’s claims, and recommends that the product be deregulated.
 The agency is currently seeking public comment on the matter; the comment period ends February 27.
 Doug Gurian-Sherman, a senior scientist with the Union of Concerned Scientists, told me that when the USDA brings a GMO product to the comment stage after having recommended deregulation, it “almost always” green-lights the product.
 “The only times I’ve seen the USDA hold off at this stage is when there’s a lot of public pushback,” Gurian-Sherman says.

 Dow’s new GM corn merits just such a public uproar, it seems to me.
 A just-released paper from a group of researchers led by Pennsylvania State University crop scientist David A. Mortensen makes a strong case that new herbicide-tolerant crops will lead US agriculture down a path of ever-increasing addiction to agrichemicals.
-(The abstract is here; I have a PDF of the full paper but can’t upload it because it’s under copyright.)

 The authors note that even by Dow and Monsanto’s reckoning, a new stacked 2,4-D/Roundup-resistant product would immediately lead to an increase in herbicide use, because the companies have been advocating an herbicide program that combines current rates of Roundup use with a roughly equal amounts of 2,4-D. That’s good for sales, but not so good for the environment.